rl-institut/multi-vector-simulator/docs/E-Land_Requirements.rst

 :Rationale: Currently MVS supports the Oemof model.
 The rationale is to support external entities or users with no experience in Oemof, by automatically generating the respective Oemof model for the agreed format

 :Priority:  HIGH

+:Progress: In progress

+:Progress message:

+The MVS accepts simulation data provided as csv files and automatically sets up an energy system.

+:ToDo:

+Reading data from json files can still be improved, especially as the interface of the EPA/MVS will change the json file again.

 FUN-MVS-03 - Manual setting up an energy system optimization model
 ##################################################################